Rimini Emilia Romagna And San Marino, Italy Travel Guide

 Be mindful when taking photos of people; avoid intrusive photography.

-Dress respectfully, speak quietly, and turn off your phone in sacred places.
+Dress respectfully, speak in a low voice, and turn off your phone in sacred places.

 Your travel choices impact the local environment and community.
 Choose consciously for a positive footprint.